damian-t-p/STATS32-2020/install-R.md

 1. `1 + 1`.
 You should see the output `[1] 2`.
 If nothing happens or you are unable to type anything, redo the "Installing R" section of this guide.
 1. `R.version.string`.
 You should see the output `[1] "R version 3.6.3 (2020-02-29)"`.
 If you see a different version, refer to the "Updating R" section of this guide.
 1. `library(tidyverse)`.
 You should see several lines of output in different colors.
 If you see the output `Error in library(tidyverse) : there is no package called 'tidyverse'`, refer to the "Installing tidyverse" section of this guide.
-1. `packageVersion(tidyverse)`.
+1. `packageVersion("tidyverse")`.
 You should see the output `[1] '1.3.0'`.
 If you see anything else, refer to the "Updating tidyverse" section of this guide.
 1. `qplot(-5:5, (-5:5)^2, geom="line")`.
 You should see a parabola plotted in the bottom-right corner.

 If all of the commands produced the expected results, you are ready for the first lecture!